-If neither of these choices meet the requirements, then the alternative is to pick from a large array of backup applications from IBM or ISVs such as Seagate Software, Computer Associates, and Legato.
+If neither of these choices meet the requirements, then the alternative is to pick from a large array of backup applications from ISVs such as Cheyenne and Legato.
+Check the Netfinity Server Proven web page at www. pc.ibm.com/us/compat/index.html for specific compatibility information for your server.

-IBM Tape Solution Product Line
+IBM Netfinity Tape Product Line